Community Choice Aggregation: Risks involved in power system fragmentation

 System fragmentation puts the state closer to a reliability risk of not meeting its clean energy targets: California has 40 load serving entities, which include 19 CCAs.
 The rise of CCAs has fractured the role of California's three big regulated utilities as the primary providers of the state's grid reliability needs, and CCAs are not doing the type of resource adequacy planning needed to keep the system stable as it decarbonizes.

 As the state's energy system becomes increasingly fragmented, regulators and policy makers are expressing concerns about resource adequacy to keep the system reliable and whether the state will meet its goal to have 100% clean energy by 2045.

-A recent report from a California administrative law judge analyzing Integrated Resources Plans done by all load serving entities noted that:

-"Because the majority of new resources in California are expected to be acquired by CCAs in the next decade, this puts additional focus on their contributions to the IRP process.
+A recent report from a California administrative law judge analyzing Integrated Resources Plans done by all load serving entities noted that: "Because the majority of new resources in California are expected to be acquired by CCAs in the next decade, this puts additional focus on their contributions to the IRP process.
 Very concerning overall is the attitude displayed by some CCAs with respect to the IRP process in general.
 Several CCAs asserted the primacy of their voluntary plans approved by their local governing boards over the Commission's IRP process, and argued that the Commission's IRP processes do not fit with their individual resource procurement plans.
 This demonstrates the crux of the problem the State will face in coming years as more and more load is served by non-IOU, and specifically CCA, providers."

 The issue has become so pressing that the California Legislature is considering a bill (AB 56, in committee in September 2019) to give the CPUC the ability to task an existing state agency to serve as a backstop for procurement of electricity to meet the state's climate, clean energy, and reliability goals.

 Customer choice in California

-California CCAs typically offer customers several energy programs to choose from - a default program (Usually an energy mix similar to that provided by the incumbent utility), a program based on solar energy and a more expensive, 100% Renewable program.
-This renewable program is backed by unbundled Renewable Energy Credits (the customers cannot link the power they are buying to a specific renewable resource.).
+California CCAs typically offer customers several energy programs to choose from - a default program, which is usually an energy mix similar to that provided by the incumbent utility, a program based on solar energy and a more expensive, 100% renewable program.
+This renewable program is backed by unbundled Renewable Energy Credits (the customers cannot link the power they are buying to a specific renewable resource).
 In 2018, these programs ranged from 37% to 100% renewable, with a statewide average of 52 percent.
 CCAs may also offer solar rebates and net metering, and some provide electric vehicle rebates for income-qualifying customers.

 Some of the offerings by CCAs may meet the standards set by Green- E. For example, Marin Clean Energy offers a "Light Green," a "Deep Green," and "Local Sol Program" where only the Deep Green and Local Sol options are Green- E certified.
 Green-e certified are programs that are regulated and determined to meet a specific criteria and standards established by Green- E, developed by the nonprofit organization Center for Resource Solutions.